-Louise Vines set up the mural group ‘Brass Tacks” in 1982 and created the womens’ mural co-operative ‘London Wall’ in 1983 with Maggie Clyde, Susan Elliot and Sonia Martin.
+Louise Vines set up the mural group ‘Brass Tacks” in 1982 and organised the womens’ mural co-operative ‘London Wall’ in 1983 together with Maggie Clyde, Susan Elliot and Sonia Martin.

 Louise loved her school, a free school created by Bertrand Russell.
 She was there from age five to eighteen and had very good friends, “it was my home in those days – a very happy place to be – teachers on first name terms – small classes and wonderful art teacher who encouraged me to draw and paint.”
 Dancing, art and literature were her great loves.
-At eighteen after turning down a place at Ballet Rambert she chose Art – over English at University – and in 1975 went Camberwell Art School for a foundation year and afterwards studied there on the degree course in painting, making pictures of her father’s factory.
+At eighteen she chose to study Art – over English and in 1975 went Camberwell Art School for a foundation year and afterwards studied there on the degree course in painting, making pictures of her father’s factory.
 “I wanted to be out there in society and not just in the cloistered walls of the art school.
-I got very active in the Anti Fascist League and went on marches all alone, I couldn’t get anyone interested – artists were in their ivory towers in those years.
+I got very active in the Anti – Nazi League and went on marches all alone, I couldn’t get anyone interested – artists were in their ivory towers in those years.
 I made a painting about a march through Lewisham and I was quite frightened by how much violence I felt towards the National Front.
-The painting was in a Camberwell Gallery which was threatened and they had to take it down – I was quite pleased about that.”
+The painting was shown in Clapham Gallery ; after the Gallery was threatened they had to take it down – I was quite pleased about that.”

 marching in Lewisham and seeing Royal Oak murals